-Pursuant to the Portuguese Insurance Law (approved by Decree-Law No. 72/2008 of 16 April 2008), unless otherwise set forth by law or in the reinsurance agreement, the reinsurance agreement does not grant to the policy holder any rights or obligations with regard to the reinsurer, or vice versa.
+Pursuant to the Portuguese Insurance Law (approved by Decree-Law No. 72/2008 of 16 April 2008, as amended by Law No. 75/2021 of 18 November 2021), unless otherwise set forth by law or in the reinsurance agreement, the reinsurance agreement does not grant to the policyholder any rights or obligations with regard to the reinsurer, or vice versa.

-Notwithstanding the above, the same provision establishes that the above-mentioned general rule does not jeopardise the validity and enforceability of the clauses pursuant to which the insurer grants to the policyholder the ownership or the exercise of rights initially granted to the insurer pursuant to the reinsurance agreement, provided said clauses are admissible in accordance with the general law.
+Notwithstanding the above, the same provision establishes that the above-mentioned general rule does not jeopardise the validity and enforceability of the clauses pursuant to which the insurer grants to the policyholder the ownership or the exercise of rights initially granted to the insurer pursuant to the reinsurance agreement, provided that the clauses are admissible in accordance with the general law.

-Considering that, pursuant to Portuguese law, at least part of the credits towards the reinsurers are included among the assets representing the technical provisions, and that said assets are deemed as a privileged patrimony specially aimed at guaranteeing the credits emerging from the insurance agreements, and that in case of insolvency of the insurer the policyholders are granted by law a privileged credit over said patrimony, in the scenario of the insolvency of the insurer, the validity and enforceability of cut-through clauses may be challenged on the basis that they constitute an unauthorised preference in liquidation.
+Under Portuguese law, at least part of the credits towards the reinsurers are included among the assets representing the technical provisions, which are deemed to be a privileged patrimony guaranteeing the credits emerging from the insurance agreements.
+In the event of the insurer's insolvency, the policyholders are granted by law a privileged credit over that patrimony, and therefore the validity and enforceability of cut-through clauses may be challenged on the basis that they constitute an unauthorised preference in liquidation.